 There are two kinds of this research, qualitative and quantitative.
 The qualitative data were taken from interview, observation sheet and documentation.
 The quantitative data were taken from the mean of students score in taking test.
 The total number of students in that class was 36 students that consisted of 23 females and 13 males.
 This research was accomplished in two cycles.
 The research was conducted in four meetings.
 There was pre-test before conducting the cycle in the first meeting.
-The cycle I included the post test I that was conducted after the researcher taught the students in two meetings.
-The cycle II included the post test II that was conducted after the researcher taught the students in two meeting also.
+The cycle I included the post test I that was conducted after the researcher taught the students in two meeting also.
+The steps performed by the researcher taught the students in two meeting also.
 The steps performed by the researcher in each cycle were based on the rule of Classroom Action Research.
 The each cycle consisted of four steps of action research (planning, action, observation, and reflection).